Libyas East Lifts Oil Production, Export Blockade - UrduPoint

 The Benghazi-based administration, which controls most of Libya's oilfields, said in a Facebook post it was "lifting the force majeure on all oil fields and resuming production and exports".

-In a statement, the National Oil Corporation confirmed ending the blockade which had cut crude production almost by half, to around 600,000 barrels per day.
+In a statement, the National Oil Corporation confirmed the end of the blockade which had cut crude production almost by half, to around 600,000 barrels per day.

+Stephanie Koury, the acting head of the UN Support Mission in Libya, had called for oil production to be restored in full.

+After a meeting with NOC chairman Farhat Bengdara on Thursday, she said she had "underlined the need to preserve the NOC's independence".

 Libya is struggling to recover from years of conflict after the 2011 NATO-backed uprising that overthrew longtime dictator Moamer Kadhafi.